ddlresearch/Trust-native-AI/Knowledge.md

 Note: The major concerns in Trustworthy AI include (but not limited to) Explanability, Robustness, Privacy and Security, Fairness.
 1. Trustworthy AI: From Principles to Practices [[Paper](https://arxiv.org/pdf/2110.01167.pdf)]
 > * This survey provides a good roadmap for the important aspects of AI trustworthiness.
-2. KDD2021 Tutorial: Machine Learning Robustness, Fairness, and their Convergence [[Website (with slides)](https://kdd21tutorial-robust-fair-learning.github.io/)]
+2. KDD 2021 Tutorial: Machine Learning Robustness, Fairness, and their Convergence [[Website (with slides)](https://kdd21tutorial-robust-fair-learning.github.io/)]
 3. KDD 2021 Tutorial: Machine Learning Explainability and Robustness: Connected at the Hip [[Website (with slides)](https://sites.google.com/andrew.cmu.edu/kdd-2021-tutorial-expl-robust/home)]
 4. Informed Machine Learning – A Taxonomy and Survey of Integrating Prior Knowledge into Learning Systems (TKDE 2021) [[Paper](https://arxiv.org/pdf/1903.12394.pdf)] 🌟
 5. Knowledge graph semantic enhancement of input data for improving AI (IEEE Internet Computing 2020)